Looking for a Psychology Internship? Nice! Look no further!

 Working as a psychologist is a big job, so finding great people to assist by creating psychology internships for undergraduates and graduates can help to lighten the workload.
-Quite often these mental health internships are offered out by individual therapists and clinicians who are looking for help within their respective practices.
-Duties may include assisting practitioners with administration and, dependent on experience, some supervised hands-on clients work as well.
+Quite often these internships are offered out by individual therapists and clinicians who are looking for help within their respective practices.
+Duties may include assisting with administration and, dependent on experience, some supervised hands-on clients work as well.
 However, this is unlikely if you are participating in an Undergraduate Psychology Internship, as you may not have the experience required at this stage.

 If you're able to grab a Psychology Internship at a private clinic, make sure you understand that you may be doing a lot of day-to-day jobs that, on the surface, may not fully use all of the skills you possess as a budding psychologist, but are actually hugely beneficial.
 Organising, filing, getting used to looking at patient files and treatment plans, speaking on the phone and writing a good email are all skills that will benefit you well into the future.